bootlin/simplest-yocto-setup/README.md

 the hardware is very well supported by the mainline kernel and U-Boot we only needed to write (or copy and paste!) only a small amount of code.

-Several BSP layers provided by hardware vendirs bring in extra complexity, deviation from standard coding practices and even bugs and unnecessarily complex code.
+Several BSP layers provided by hardware vendors bring in extra complexity, deviation from standard coding practices and even bugs and unnecessarily complex code.
 In the spirit of this project, we chose to provide an example of how you can do without them in many cases.